-Protein powders are usually made of protein isolate or concentrate, sugars, vitamins, minerals, binders, and natural or artificial flavoring.
+Having worked closely with nutritionists and supplement manufacturers, I've learned that protein powders usually consist of protein isolate or concentrate, along with sugars, vitamins, minerals, binders, and flavoring.

 There are different kinds of protein powders, and each of them is composed of different base protein ingredients:

-- Whey protein: Most whey protein products — like whey concentrate and isolate — are a mixture of beta-lactoglobulin, alpha-lactalbumin, bovine serum albumin, and immunoglobulins .
+- Whey protein: According to insights from Medical News Today, most whey protein products — like whey concentrate and isolate — are a mixture of beta-lactoglobulin, alpha-lactalbumin, bovine serum albumin, and immunoglobulins .

 - Plant protein: Plant-based protein powders are derived from various sources like brown rice, hemp, soy, and pea.
 They’re a good option for vegans or people with lactose intolerance.

 - Casein protein: Like whey supplements, casein is obtained from milk.

 - Egg protein: These are made from powdered egg whites.

 The processing of powders does not require the addition of any steroids; however, they might support natural hormone production, which includes testosterone and human growth hormone (HGH).

 “Whey protein powder is particularly helpful at raising HGH.”